estebanba/ironhack-backend-project/README.md

     - redirects to /homepage if an error occurs
     - renders the plant type list
 - GET /plant/create
-    - redirects to /plant if user not logged in or user is not admin
+    - redirects to /plant if is not admin
     - renders a form to create a new plant type
 - POST /plant/create
     - creates a new plant type in the database
     - renders the plant list with the new addition
 - GET /plant/:id
-    - redirects to /plant if user not logged in
     - renders the details of a single plant

 **User Plant**
 - GET /userPlant
-    - redirects to /user-profile if an error occurs
+    - redirects to /homepage if an error occurs
     - renders a list of all user plants
 - GET /userPlant/create
-    - redirects to /user-profile if an error occurs
+    - reloads if an error occurs
     - renders a form to create a new user plant
 - POST /userPlant/create
     - if the Last Watering date introduced is in the future (incongruency) renders the form again with an error message
     - if the Last Watering date introduced is too far in the past renders the form again with an error message
+    - if required information is lacking reloads the page with an error message
     - creates a new user plant in the user collection
-    - renders the user plant collection from the user
+    - renders the updated user plant collection from the user
 - GET /userPlant/:id/edit
-    - redirects to /user-profile if an error happens
+    - redirects to /userPlant if an error happens
     - renders edit form for one of your plants with the current info
 - POST /userPlant/:id/edit
     - redirects to /userPlant if an error happens
     - finds and updates the user plant with provided info
     - redirects to /userPlant with the updated list of user plants
 - POST /userPlant/:id/delete
-    - redirects to /user-profile if an error happens
+    - redirects to /userPlant if an error happens
     - finds a plant and deletes it
     - redirects to /userPlant with the updated list of user plants
-- GET /userPlant/:id
-    - redirects to /user-profile if an error happens
-    - renders the plant type details of the user plant passed by parameter
 - POST /userPlant/:id/watered
     - redirects to /userPlant if an error happens
     - updates user plant watering information